open-education-hub/oer-template/README.md

 Before building the repository you have to set up the following items:

 * Select the GitHub Pages branch by following the [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) tutorial.
-   You will have to set up the `gh-pages` branch as the publishing branch.
+   You will have to set up the `gh-pages` branch as the publishing branch, if it is not already set up.
-* Add a publishing key named `ACCESS_TOKEN` by following the [Automatic token authentication](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) tutorial.

 In order to publish the content of this repository, we use a GitHub workflow located in `.github/workflows/deployment.yml`.
-This workflow will build the site using [Docusaurus](https://docusaurus.io/) and publish the contents to a link similar to `<github_username>.github.io`.
+This workflow will build the site using [Docusaurus](https://docusaurus.io/) and publish the contents to a link similar to `<github_username>.github.io/repository-name`.

 ## Your first TODOs